B16f00t/whapa/README.md

 	or
 	click on whapa-gui.bat

-if you use macOS system (Thanks to FetchFast):
+if you use macOS system (2 install options):
+1) Install (Thanks to XuluWarrior):

+		brew install python-tk

-* Install a later version of TK
+2) Install a later version of TK (Thanks to FetchFast):

 		brew install tcl-tk